A Mixture Model to Detect Edges in Sparse Co-expression Graphs: Simulation Study

-Sparsity levels of the estimated network for MB and glasso are determined by a regularization parameter $\lambda$.
-We use 20 levels for the regularization parameter that decrease on a logarithmic scale from the value, resulting in a network with no edges.
-The correlation thresholding method is a very simple approach which applies a threshold to the empirical covariance matrix to obtain a sparse estimate of the covariance matrix.
-We use 30 levels for the correlation threshold, which makes the sparsity level of the estimated network increase evenly from 0 to three times the true sparsity level.
+We compare the performance in terms of the number of true positives (i.e. correctly identified edges) \textit{given the \textbf{same} total number of edges identified}.
+We define the true network in two different ways: (i) based on the adjacency matrix --- a pair $m,n$ is set to be connected if and only if $A_{mn}=1$, and (ii) by applying a threshold to the true covariance matrix --- for a predetermined $t$, a pair is connected iff $|\Sigma_{mn}|>t$ where the threshold $t$ is set to achieve the same sparsity level as that of the adjacency matrix.
+The two are different in that the former assumes conditional independence between two nodes that not connected by an edge, while the latter does not.

-We compare the performance of the methods in terms of the number of true positives (i.e. correctly identified edges) \textit{given the \textbf{same} total number of edges identified}.
-We define the true network in two different ways: (1) based on the adjacency matrix --- a pair $m,n$ is connected if and only if $A_{mn}=1$, and (2) by applying a threshold to the true covariance matrix --- for a predetermined $t$, a pair is connected iff $|\Sigma_{mn}|>t$.
-The threshold is set to achieve the same sparsity level as that of the adjacency matrix.
-Since the results from both versions are quite similar, we present the results from the adjacency matrix in this paper and include the results from the true covariance matrix in the supplementary material (Figure~\ref{fig.sim.TPcovmat}).
+The results from the two network definitions are similar.
+We show the result from (i) whose true matrix is derived from the adjacency matrix, and show the result from (ii) whose true matrix is derived from the true covariance matrix in the supplementary material (Figure~\ref{fig.sim.TPcovmat}).

 Figure~\ref{fig.sim.TPadjmat} depicts the numbers of true positive edges given the total number of edges identified by each method.
 Our method (solid red lines) outperforms all the other methods in random, hub, band, and overlapped-cluster networks (see Figure~\ref{fig.sim.TPadjmat}A-L).
 For example, in the hub, $g=100$ configuration (panel F), the true number of edges is 900 (as indicated by the vertical line), and when our method detects 853 edges, 595 of them are true edges.
 In contrast, the thresholding method yields approximately 345 true edges out of the total 856 detected; MB-OR and glasso- yield approximately 370--380 true edges out of 900--960 edges detected; and MB-AND yields 312 true edges out of 930 edges detected.
 Notably, MB and glasso are comparable to, but in some cases worse than the correlation thresholding method in all network configurations.